rickwassing/cicada-develop/docs/edit-change-epoch-length.rst

     :width: 348px
     :align: center

-    Scroll throught the list of 'New Epoch Lengths' and select the appropriate one.
+    Scroll through the list of 'New Epoch Lengths' and select the appropriate one.
 Click 'Change', or 'Cancel' to abort.